Bruin-Dev/Intelygenz/docs/PIPELINES.md

     * [CloudWatch Log Filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html)

 * A [CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) for create the [SNS topic](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html) that will be used by *CloudWatch Alarms* notifications of this environment

+## Grafana user creation steps

+This area will cover the creation of a set os users in the Grafana Service created for the environment that is being used in this deployment.

 ---
 With passion from the [Intelygenz](https://www.intelygenz.com) Team @ 2019